Understanding Goat Milk for Young Child: Benefits and Safety Guidelines

 - Optimal physical and cognitive growth

-It is suitable for lactose intolerant infants and those who need a gentler dairy option.
+It is suitable for lactose intolerant and those who need a gentler dairy option.
 With lower lactose, fewer allergens, and a creamy texture, it’s a preferred choice for many families.

-Why Choose Goat Milk Infant Formula ?
+Why Choose Goat Milk Formula ?

 - Locally available and tailored for dietary needs